 Key Takeaways

-- Hospital beds are used to help treat a condition that requires your body to be reclined in a certain position.
+• Hospital beds help treat a condition requiring your body to be reclined in a certain position.

-- If you rent a hospital bed from a Medicare-approved supplier for more than 13 months, you may keep the bed.
+• If you rent a hospital bed from a Medicare-approved supplier for over 13 months, you may keep the bed.

 What Conditions Qualify For A Hospital Bed?